x64dbg/blog/_posts/2025-02-17-analysis-at-scale-with-x64dbg-automate.md

     # Traverse N layers of decryption to find the entrypoint
     while True:
+        addr = client.get_reg('rip')

+        # Make sure we haven't ended up outside the decryption function
+        if addr < payload_mem_page.base_address \
+            or addr >= payload_mem_page.base_address + payload_mem_page.region_size:
+            raise ValueError('Walking decryption was not successful, rip outside of expected bounds')

         # If the instruction is not "mov rcx, XYZ" after a cycle, we've found the entrypoint
-        addr = client.get_reg('rip')
         ins = client.disassemble_at(addr)
         if not ins.instruction.startswith('mov rcx,'):
             break